richaexe/Clock/README.md

 # Clock
-Made a clock using tkinter and strftime
+Make a clock using tkinter and strftime libraries of Python.